-- Write legibly using upper and lower case letters with correct joins. - Ensure that letters sit on the base line and are consistent in size with ascenders and descenders that are the correct length and formation. - Leave the correct space between words. - Form capital letters and use where appropriate. - Form numerals that are consistent in size and sit on the base line. - Begin to form printed letters and understand when they are to be used. - Improve the speed of writing and begin to write automatically so promoting creativity in independent writing.
+- Write legibly using upper- and lower-case letters starting to learn the correct joins (when ready). - Ensure that letters sit on the base line and are consistent in size with ascenders and descenders that are the correct length and formation. - Leave the correct space between words. - Form capital letters and use where appropriate. - Form numerals that are consistent in size and sit on the base line. - Begin to form printed letters and understand when they are to be used. - Improve the speed of writing and begin to write automatically so promoting creativity in independent writing.